Emergence of Invariance and Disentanglement in Deep Representations: Introduction

 Efforts to develop a theoretical framework for representation learning include \citet{tishby2015deep} and \citet{shwartz2017opening}, who consider representations as stochastic functions that approximate minimal sufficient statistics, different from \citet{bruna2011classification} who construct representations as (deterministic) operators that are invertible in the limit, while exhibiting reduced sensitivity (``stability'') to small perturbations of the data.
 Some of the deterministic constructions are based on the assumption that the underlying data is spatially stationary, and therefore work best on textures and other visual data that are not subject to occlusions and scaling nuisances. \citet{anselmi2016invariance} develop a theory of invariance to locally compact groups, and aim to construct maximal (``distinctive'') invariants, like \citet{sundaramoorthiPVS09} that, however, assume nuisances to be infinite-dimensional groups \citep{grenander93}.
 These efforts are limited by the assumption that nuisances have a group structure.
 Such assumptions were relaxed by \cite{soatto2016visual} who advocate seeking for {\em sufficient} invariants, rather than {\em maximal} ones.
 We further advance this approach, but unlike prior work on sufficient dimensionality reduction, we do not seek to minimize the dimension of the representation, but rather its information content, as prescribed by our theory.
 Recent advances in Deep Learning provide us with computationally viable methods to train high-dimensional models and predict and quantify observed phenomena such as convergence to flat minima and transitions from overfitting to underfitting random labels, thus bringing the theory to fruition.
 Other theoretical efforts focus on complexity considerations, and explain the success of deep networks by ways of statistical or computational efficiency \citep{lee2017ability, bengio2009learning, lecun2012learning}. ``Disentanglement'' is an often-cited property of deep networks \citep{bengio2009learning}, but seldom formalized and studied analytically, although \citet{Ver2015maximally} has suggested studying it using the Total Correlation of the representation, also known as multi-variate mutual information, which we also use.

-We also connect invariance properties of the representation to the geometry of the optimization residual, and to the phenomenon of \emph{flat minima} \citep{dinh2017sharp}.
+We connect invariance properties of the representation to the geometry of the optimization residual, and to the phenomenon of \emph{flat minima} \citep{dinh2017sharp}.

-Following suggestions by David McAllester, we have also explored relations between our theory and the PAC-Bayes framework \citep{mcallester2013pac}.
-As we show, our theory can also be derived in the PAC-Bayes framework, without resorting to information quantities and the Information Bottleneck, thus providing both an independent and alternative derivation, and a theoretically rigorous and computationally easy way to upper-bound the optimal loss function.
+Following \citep{mcallester2013pac}, we have also explored relations between our theory and the PAC-Bayes framework \citep{dziugaite2017computing}.
+As we show, our theory can also be derived in the PAC-Bayes framework, without resorting to information quantities and the Information Bottleneck, thus providing both an independent and alternative derivation, and a theoretically rigorous way to upper-bound the optimal loss function.
+The use of PAC-Bayes theory to study the generalization properties of deep networks has been championed by \cite{dziugaite2017computing}, who point out that minima that are flat in the sense of having a large volume, toward which stochastic gradient descent algorithms are implicitly or explicitly biased \citep{chaudhari2018cycles}, naturally relates to the PAC-Bayes loss for the choice of a normal prior and posterior on the weights.
+This has been leveraged by \cite{dziugaite2017computing} to compute non-vacuous PAC-Bayes error bounds, even for deep networks.